About this Install Guide

 The CLI includes an uninstall script.
 You can choose whether to keep or delete your container data.

-If you plan to reinstall later and want to keep your local container data.
-To uninstall and keep user data (images and containers):
+To uninstall and retain user data (images and containers):

 uninstall-container.sh -k